3 Quick Steps to Capture Lessons Learned in Project Management

 Capturing lessons learned isn’t restricted to the project’s conclusion – it can be integrated at various stages:

-- At Project Inception: Reviewing prior projects and gaining insights from experienced teammates lays a solid foundation.
+Reviewing prior projects and gathering input from experienced project team members lays a solid foundation.

-- During Project Phases: Each phase presents an opportunity to document learnings and strategize adjustments before progressing.
+Each project phase presents an opportunity to document learnings and strategize adjustments before progressing.

 The actual value of lessons learned lies in their application.
 Centralizing these insights in an accessible repository or register ensures that all teams can benefit from this collective wisdom.

-Central storage allows PMO leaders to analyze historical data, pinpoint recurring patterns, and foster innovative process improvements.
+Central storage allows PMO leaders to analyze historical data, identify recurring patterns, and foster innovative process improvements.

 3 Quick Steps to Capture Lessons Learned with Microsoft 365